Hold on to your hats guys, its time to rev that engine, feel the horsepower, and leave your competitors to eat your dust. Glory awaits!

 Special Edition graphics (screenshot taken by the author)

 The main theme is incredibly distinctive and will get stuck your head very quickly.
-The cartoonish pirate style in-game music works well.
+The cartoonish pirate style in-game music works well too but for the most part, there is no music in the game.

 SPOILER ALERT!!!